Code-Institute-Submissions/houseplant-heroes/README.md

 10. Admin Dashboard

-    - Increase admin's capabalities to manage the site.
+    - Increase admin's  capabilities to manage the site.
     - Allow admin to delete or contact users directly.

 11. Sort by